zivlakmilos/magicbook/README.md

 ### Parts

 You can use a special object syntax to group your files into parts and sub-parts.
 The following example demonstrates a book with an introduction and two parts with several chapters in each.
-These parts will automatically be added to the table of contents.
+These parts will automatically be added to the table of contents, and the labels will be used in the slug when using the `permalinks` setting with the `:parts` variable.

 ```json
 {